korzio/djv/README.md

 ## Concepts

 JSON Schema instantiator should generate `minimal` object, valid to a given schema.

-Minimal means, that, f.e. not required properties will be ommitted.
+- Not required properties will be ommitted.
+- maximum and minimum will be set up for given number

 ## TODO